prowler-cloud/prowler/util/org-multi-account/README.md

 ## Solution Goals

-- Use minimal technologies, so solution can be more easily adopted, and further enhanced as needed.
+- Using minimal technologies, so solution can be more easily adopted, and further enhanced as needed.
   - [Amazon EC2](https://aws.amazon.com/ec2/), to run Prowler
   - [Amazon S3](https://aws.amazon.com/s3/), to store Prowler script & reports.
   - [AWS CloudFormation](https://aws.amazon.com/cloudformation/), to provision the AWS resources.